 “Equity release can be very useful, but we would also discuss all other options that may be available to you before you make a decision,” explains Kiri.

 Releasing equity in your home reduces the value of your property, and as Inheritance Tax (IHT) is determined by the size of your estate, doing so could mean there would be less IHT to pay.
 As it is a complex area of law, and can vary hugely dependant on your personal situation, the best course of action would be to contact us for specialist advice so we can advise you on the potential charges your loved ones will face and also how you can moderate the payment of Inheritance Tax.

-“Inheritance Tax considerations play a huge part of the decision to release equity,” comments Zoe.
+“Inheritance Tax considerations play a huge part of the decision to release equity,” comments Kiri.
 “It is a complex area of law, but one that we can discuss with you to ascertain what impacts it will have on your estate, and whether it is the right option for you.”

 Are there risks associated with equity release?

-“The process of releasing equity is fully regulated by the Financial Conduct Authority (FCA), and while there were concerns in the past, it can now be a safe and effective way of generating funds,” explains Zoe.
+“The process of releasing equity is fully regulated by the Financial Conduct Authority (FCA), and while there were concerns in the past, it can now be a safe and effective way of generating funds,” explains Kiri.
 “We are also members of the Equity Release Council (ERC) which represents the relevant people in the sector and ensures they follow the rules of conduct that keep your best interests at the heart of what we do.”

 The threat of finding yourself in the position of owing more than the value of your home, also known as negative equity, used to be a common fear with equity release, but with many of the current schemes available this is no longer the case.
 There are also a number of safeguards in place, which are: